MOP-DB Help

 Members can also choose a default thumbsize in their settings.

-Color entry is by clicking/tapping on one of the leaf or flower color boxes in the 'Colors' section in edit mode.
+Color entry is by pressing one of the leaf or flower color boxes in the 'Colors' section in edit mode.
 Colors are selected using the 'Colour Tuner', see below.

 Once colors have been entered you can search for plants with those colors using a search filter.